Jeffrey Donaldson

-Sir Jeffrey Mark Donaldson (born 7 December 1962) is a Northern Irish former politician, who served as leader of the Democratic Unionist Party (DUP) from 2021 to 2024 and leader of the DUP in the UK House of Commons from 2019 to 2024.
-He was the Member of Parliament (MP) for Lagan Valley from 1997 to 2024.
+Jeffrey Mark Donaldson (born 7 December 1962) is a Northern Irish former politician and convicted child sex offender.
+He served as leader of the Democratic Unionist Party (DUP) from 2021 to 2024.

 Donaldson was a member of the Orange Order and served in the Ulster Defence Regiment (UDR) during the Troubles.
-He was also the campaign manager for the Ulster Unionist Party (UUP) MP Enoch Powell's successful re-election campaigns in 1983 and 1986.
-He was the UUP candidate for Lagan Valley at the 1997 general election, and was elected as an MP to the House of Commons.
-He simultaneously represented the same constituency as a Member of the Legislative Assembly (MLA) in the Northern Ireland Assembly from 2003 to 2010.
-Donaldson is known for his opposition to UUP leader David Trimble's support of the Good Friday Agreement during the Northern Ireland peace process, especially from 1998 to 2003.
+He was also the campaign manager for the Ulster Unionist Party (UUP) MP Enoch Powell's re-election campaigns in 1983 and 1986.
+He was the Member of Parliament (MP) for Lagan Valley from 1997 to 2024 and also represented Lagan Valley as a Member of the Legislative Assembly (MLA) in the Northern Ireland Assembly from 2003 to 2010.
+Donaldson was critical of UUP leader David Trimble's support of the Good Friday Agreement during the Northern Ireland peace process, especially from 1998 to 2003.
 In 2003, Donaldson resigned from the UUP, becoming a member of the DUP in the following year.

-Donaldson served in the Northern Ireland Executive from 2008 to 2009 as a Junior Minister for First Minister Peter Robinson.
-After Nigel Dodds lost his seat at the 2019 general election, Donaldson became the DUP Westminster leader.
+After the 2019 general election, Donaldson became the DUP Westminster leader.
 He was a candidate in the May 2021 DUP leadership election, losing to Edwin Poots.
-After Poots resigned the following month, Donaldson was elected unopposed to succeed Poots in the June DUP leadership election; he was confirmed in the post by the party's ruling executive on 30 June.
+After Poots resigned the following month, Donaldson was elected unopposed in the June 2021 DUP leadership election.
+He was knighted in 2016, although the knighthood was annulled in 2026.

 In February 2022, the Northern Ireland Executive collapsed due to DUP protests against the Northern Ireland Protocol.
-Donaldson was once again elected to the Northern Ireland Assembly in the 2022 Assembly election, but he subsequently chose to remain as a Westminster MP, with Emma Little-Pengelly instead taking his seat.
 Donaldson opposed the Windsor Framework announced by the Sunak government in February 2023 and, for 22 months, Donaldson refused to nominate a Deputy First Minister to restore Stormont.
 In February 2024, the Northern Ireland Executive was restored after a deal was agreed by Donaldson with Sunak's government.

-In March 2024, he stepped down as leader of the DUP, having been charged with rape and historical sexual offences, triggering a leadership election.
+In March 2024, Donaldson stepped down as leader of the DUP after being charged with rape and other historical sexual offences, triggering a leadership election.
 The party also suspended his membership.
-Donaldson said that he would strenuously contest the criminal charges.
-In May 2024, Donaldson's solicitor confirmed that he was not intending to stand for re-election at the 2024 general election.
+He did not stand for re-election at the July 2024 general election.
+On 22 June 2026, he was found guilty of 18 sexual offences against two victims who were children at the time of the abuse: one count of rape, 13 counts of indecent assault and four counts of gross indecency.